Math, Science, & Business Center FAQsPage address: http://www.mnsu.edu/success/tutoring/mathsci-center-faqs.html

 Do I need to make an appointment?

-All math and science subjects have walk-in hours.
+All math, science, and business subjects have walk-in hours.
 However, you may want to make an appointment to guarantee a one-on-one tutoring session.

 Do I need my Mavcard?

 Yes, bring your Mavcard whenever you visit the CAS.

 The Center for Academic Success has a strict policy of not working out homework problems with the students.
 Instead we will give you examples and help you with the topics covered in the homework so that you can complete the homework yourself.
 You are welcome to come into the center and work with your homework, but we will never work out homework problems for you.

 What if a subject I need isn't offered or the available hours won't work with my schedule?

 We will attempt to make reasonable accommodation for students based on our personnel, but we cannot guarantee that we have staff at all times for all courses.

 If you are looking for tutoring on a course that is not commonly offered at the center, there are two options: